Git, Continuous Deployments and Your WordPress Themes

 Now, as soon as you make a push, Buddy will trigger the pipeline and deploy your theme from scratch.
 On every next push it’ll only deploy the files that changed.

 Since we’ve just made a push and have nothing new to commit, we shall trigger the newly created pipeline manually.
-To do this, just hit the Run button.
+To do this, hit the Run button:

 Upon a successful deployment you can log in to your WordPress administration panel and set the new template as active.

-Again, click the Add a new pipeline action on the Pipelines screen and this time select the Clone existing pipeline action in the top right corner.
+- Again, let's add a new pipeline but this time select the Clone existing pipeline option from the right menu:

-Since the default values are perfectly fine, just click the Clone actions button.
+Choose the project and the pipeline that you want to clone.
+Since the default values are perfectly fine, click the Clone all actions from this pipeline button.
 Buddy will create a copy of the selected pipeline.

 Now we have to adjust the settings to fit the staging role of the pipeline.
-Click the pipeline to open it and from the action menu on the right select Change trigger mode, branch & name.
+Click the pipeline to open it and switch to the Settings tab.

 Let’s repeat the steps we followed in case of the Staging pipeline: